-- 15 (1) Strangers may be admitted to that part Admitting of the Assembly Chamber set aside for that purpose. - (2) No stranger admitted to the Assembly Behaviour of strangers - (a) at any time enter into that portion of the Chamber reserved for the use of Members, Officers, staff and elders; - (b) send written notes to Members or Assembly staff, except through a page on duty; - (c) use any type of photographic, television or sound equipment in the Chamber unless previously authorized by the Speaker. - 16 (1) When any Member takes notice that strangers are present on the floor of the Chamber, the Speaker or the Chair shall put the question "Shall strangers be ordered to withdraw."
-The question shall not be subject to debate or amendment. - (2) Notwithstanding Rule 16(1), the Strangers ordered to order the withdrawal of strangers or the clearing of the gallery. - 17 The Sergeant-at-Arms shall, when ordered by the Speaker or the Chair, eject any stranger who engages in misconduct or does not withdraw when directed.
+- 15 (1) Strangers may be admitted to that part of the Admitting Assembly Chamber set aside for that strangers purpose. - (2) Behaviour of No stranger admitted to the Assembly Chamber shall: strangers - (a) at any time enter into that portion of the Chamber reserved for the use of Members, Officers, staff and Elders; - (b) send written notes to Members or Assembly staff, except through a Page on duty; - (c) use any type of photographic, television or sound equipment in the Chamber unless previously authorized by the Speaker. - 16 (1) Member takes notice that Notice of When any strangers are present on the floor of the strangers Chamber, the Speaker or the Chair shall put present the question "Shall strangers be ordered to withdraw."
+The question shall not be subject to debate or amendment.

+- (2) Notwithstanding Rule 16(1), the Speaker or Strangers the Chair may at any time order the ordered to withdrawal of strangers or the clearing of the withdraw Gallery. - The Sergeant-at-Arms shall, when ordered Removal of by the Speaker or the Chair, eject any strangers stranger who engages in misconduct or does not withdraw when directed.